gvwilson/sensibleadventures/bookster/bookster.md

 taken years to build that thing!
 Do you think someone's been planning this for that long?"

-Thomas shrugged.
+Razi shrugged.
 "Who can say?
 A closer look might give us some answers."

 The captain frowned.
 "I could send one of the condors."